 2.5 Related work

 We share with the Media Computation approach [37] the idea of providing a unifying, open-ended resource (images and sound are used in Media Computation vs. big data in our course).
 However, we believe that big data is seen by students as “useful”---which is more engaging---while media computation is seen as only “interesting” [38].
 We share a common goal with courses that use real-world data for motivational purposes.
 Examples include using on-line data [39] and assignments that produce useful tools [40, 41].
 We also share a concern for using resources that relate social impacts.
-Among this work is [14] that uses a values-oriented approach to exploring the social implications in various computational modelling assignment and [42] that uses sustainability issues to frame problems used in a data structures and algorithms class.
+Among this work is [14] that uses a values-oriented approach to exploring the social implications in various computational modeling assignment and [42] that uses sustainability issues to frame problems used in a data structures and algorithms class.
 We differ from these approach in the resource (big data in our case) to which the social concern is connected.
 We share the most with the work of [3] that also uses big data in such areas as life sciences, political science, and social media.
 Like us, they have also explored allowing students to choose the data for a major project.
 In two of our courses we also have a shared view with courses that used block-based programming (Snap!, Scratch, or App Inventor).

 We propose to extend prior work in a number of ways.
 Our proposed work integrates and extends these concerns for engagement, realism, social impact, and big data.
 The integration is achieved by extending the "raw" big data streams with elements connected to a model of social impacts.
 The extension involves the development of interactive visualizations, static analysis for immediacy of feedback, the access to big data through two different block-based programming languages, and other supporting technology.
 We also extend the application of this approach outside of mainstream Computer Science education to the general university student population via a Computational Thinking course.
 Finally, our assessment data will add to the body of knowledge on impacts and limits of the big data approach.
 We add to a block-based programming approach the connection to realistic big data sources and the ability to embed the programming in a “book” form to better integrate learning materials (see Section 4).